 As you might expect in the medical field, it is essential to learn medical terminology, since it’s the language used to explain what is happening to the patient.
 If healthcare professionals didn’t understand it, then administering treatment and identifying health issues would be impossible.

-A lot of the medical terms are abbreviations that conveys a lot in the short amount of time.
+A lot of the medical terms are abbreviations that convey a lot in a short amount of time.
 This is arguably the most important aspect of learning medical terminology.

-In an emergency situation, knowing what these terms mean allows doctors and nurses to provide the proper treatment for their patient.
+In an emergency situation, knowing what these terms mean allows doctors and nurses to provide the proper treatment for their patients.